 16.4 The Customer acknowledges that the Provider will not provide any legal, financial, accountancy or taxation advice under these Terms and Conditions or in relation to the Subscription Services; and, except to the extent expressly provided otherwise in these Terms and Conditions, the Provider does not warrant or represent that the Subscription Services or the use of the Subscription Services by the Customer will not give rise to any legal liability on the part of the Customer or any other person in this regard.

-16.5 Notwithstanding the above, Provider warrants that it will exercise reasonable care and skill in the provision of the Services, including by maintaining controls consistent with good industry practice, and in material conformance with the Information Security Policy of Provider (as the same is set out in Annex B to the Data Processing Agreement) for the purpose of ensuring the confidentiality, integrity and security of Customer Data.
+16.5 Notwithstanding the above, Provider warrants that it will exercise reasonable care and skill in the provision of the Services, including by maintaining controls consistent with good industry practice, and in material conformance with the Information Security Policy of Provider (as the same is set out in the Data Processing Agreement) for the purpose of ensuring the confidentiality, integrity and security of Customer Data.

 17.1 Subject to clause 17.2, the Provider shall indemnify and shall keep indemnified the Customer against any and all liabilities, damages, losses, costs and expenses (including legal expenses and amounts reasonably paid in settlement of legal claims) suffered or incurred by the Customer and arising directly or indirectly as a result of any:

 (i) breach, non-performance or negligent performance by the Provider of these Terms and Conditions;

 (ii) claim made against the Customer for actual or alleged infringement of a third party’s intellectual property rights arising out of or in connection with its use (provided such use is in accordance with the Provider’s instructions and Documentation as shown in Schedule 5 of this agreement) of the Platform or the Subscription Services;